Human presence in space: Spiritual and artistic

 Human presence has also been expressed through spiritual and artistic installations in outer space or on the Moon.

 Apollo 15 Mission Commander David Scott left for example a Bible on their Lunar Roving Vehicle during an extravehicular activity on the Moon.
 Space has furthermore been the site of people taking part in religious festivities such as Christmas on the International Space Station.

 Locations

 Particular orbits

-Human presence in Earth orbit and heliocentric orbit has been the case with a range of artificial objects since the beginning of spaceflight (both possibly with debris since 1957, but for sure since 1958 with Sputnik 1 and in 1959 with Luna 1 respectively), and at more interplanetary heliocentric orbits since 1961 with Venera 1.
+Human presence in Earth orbit and heliocentric orbit has been the case with a range of artificial objects since the beginning of spaceflight (in orbit since 1957 with Sputnik 1 and heliocentric orbit since 1959 with Luna 1), and at more interplanetary heliocentric orbits since 1961 with Venera 1.
 Extraterrestrial orbits other than heliocentric orbit has been achieved since 1966, starting with Luna 10 around the Moon and several at the same time in orbit of the Moon that same year starting with Lunar Orbiter 1, and since 1971 with Mariner 9 around another planet (Mars).